mrisher/smtp-sts/spec.md

 * v: Version (plain-text, required).
 Currently only "STS1" is supported.
 * to:  TLS-Only (plain-text, required).
 If “true,” the receiving MTA requests that messages be delivered only if they conform to the STS policy.
+If "false," the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
 * mx: MX patterns (comma-separated list of plain-text MX match patterns, required).
 One or more comma-separated patterns matching the expected MX for this domain.
 For example, "*.example.com,*.example.net" indicates that mail